azelcorpuz/azelcorpuz.github.io/docs/_posts/2021-02-21-software-factory.markdown

 * *packaging* - a product, to be able to be use, it needs to be package (you don't deliver a code, you need to deliver a software)
 * *deployment* - somehow like logistics - you need to move it and bring it to your customer -- in this case, production.

 Imagine a factory without any machines, a sewer without a sewing machine, a delivery guy without any vehicle - sounds slow right - to make it faster you need more people - and it will require more **$$$** which is opposite to the goal of **DevOps**.
-In Software Factory, these machines are equivalent to automations that are continouos, a cycle and this is where **Continouos Integration, Delivery and Deployment** will be needed.
+In Software Factory, these machines are equivalent to automations that are continuous, a cycle and this is where **Continuous Integration, Delivery and Deployment** will be needed.

-## Continouos Integration
+## Continuous Integration
 Building a software is not just done by 1 person, it can be a team of 2 or more, this people need to be aware of each other changes and make sure its not breaking each others codes.

 ![](https://thumbs.gfycat.com/IdioticInsignificantHapuku-max-1mb.gif)

-**Continouos Integration** or simply **CI** is an automation that compiles, build, run test and package for every commit of your code.
+**Continuous Integration** or simply **CI** is an automation that compiles, build, run test and package for every commit of your code.
 This happens with help of your *code repository* of automation tools like:

 1. **Jenkins** - a very powerful automation tool - you'll almost can automate everything with this
 2. **Gitlab CI** - a very good toold if you are using Gitlab as it is hight integrated with your repository